metacreature/ecmb_definition/README.md

 I know its a bit complicated, but its a no-go to mix content with navigation and the programs which should build the eBook would have massive problems, if you want to place links before the content is added.
 Unfortunately I couldn't find a possibility tho validate that directly with XSD, but of course the validator will check this.
 If you have an idea, please post it here: [https://stackoverflow.com/questions/77667931/cross-validation-of-contents-in-an-xml-using-xsd](https://stackoverflow.com/questions/77667931/cross-validation-of-contents-in-an-xml-using-xsd)

 The **width and height** defined in the root-node **should** be the size of the images.
-It not exact, coz when I was building fan-translated Mangas, all images had a different size and aspect-ratio, **but** its enterly important to validate for the correct placement of double-page-images.
+It not exact, coz when I was building fan-translated Mangas, all images had a different size and aspect-ratio, **but** its enterly important for the validator to validate the correct placement of double-page-images.

 ### Double-page-images
-Double-page-image have to be stored full and the splitted left and right part to give the reader-app more opportunities.
+Double-page-image have to be stored full and the splitted left and right part seperatly to give the reader-app more opportunities.

 In the "ecmb.xml"'s content-node those images have to be linked with `<dimg src="full.jpg" src_left="left.jpg" src_right="right.jpg" />`.
 The validator will check if you did a mistake with the image-size, eg. linking a double-page-image in a normal img-tag.

-If you link to a double-page-image in the navigation you have to address the src-attribute, and have to specify either #auto, #left or #right. eg. `<chapter label="Chapter 1" dir="/content/chap1" href="/full.jpg#auto" />`.
+If you link to a double-page-image in the navigation you have to address the src-attribute, and have to specify either #auto, #left or #right. eg. `<chapter label="Chapter 1" dir="/content/chap1" href="/full.jpg#left" />`.
 Using "#auto, #left or #right" is mandatory for double-page-images, while using this for single-page-images this is forbidden.
 The XSD can't check this, but of course the validator does.

 # Validator